Call 911 if the person:

 1. Remove Object, if Possible

 - Have the person breathe through his or her mouth.

-- For an object partially out of the nose, try to remove it with fingers or tweezers.
+- For adult with an object partially out of the nose, try to remove it with fingers or tweezers.
 Do not push it further into the nose.

 - For an object deeper in the nose, pinch the clear side of the nose closed.
 Have the person blow his or her nose hard several times.
 This may dislodge the object.